-From Nuwara Eliya, head to the iconic Ella - one of the most picturesque villages in Sri Lanka known for its cosy climate and lush greenery.
+From Nuwara Eliya, head to the iconic Ella - one of the most picturesque villages in Sri Lanka known for its lush greenery.
 The train ride to Ella is voted one of the most beautiful train rides in the world.

 It’s a very serene environment, with friendly locals always willing to lend a helping hand.
 It’s an excellent place for you to unwind and rest in a laid-back atmosphere.
 Ella has some of the best attractions in Sri Lanka, so don’t miss it!

 If you are someone who is always on the lookout for adventurous things to do in a new place, then Ella is for you as it has some exciting activities.
 One such activity is zip lining, which is very popular among tourists who visit Ella.

 So, get ready to spike up your adrenaline by taking the longest zipline in Sri Lanka - the Flying Ravana Mega ZipLine.
 It will leave you breathless, excited and maybe a tad bit scared!
 Make sure you are in good physical shape before partaking in this activity.

 If you love hiking, then Little Adam's Peak can be a fun but challenging opportunity for you to get out in nature.
 This walk takes around 1-2 hours to reach the top, which leaves you with a fantastic view of the breathtaking surroundings.